What is Trichology?

 Excessive Hair Shedding can be a very frightening condition to experience, it can make you very anxious and unsure about what to do, in many cases of excessive shedding there are a number of underlying causative factors, once identified and treated the outcome can be life changing and hair changing too.

-As with the hair, these problems can be symptomatic of some other metabolic variation.
-Stress, poor diet, or even some allergies to certain foods, can be responsible for the build up and shedding of dead skin cells.
+Such problems can be symptomatic of some other metabolic variation.
+Stress, poor diet, or even allergies to certain foods, can be responsible for the build up and shedding of dead skin cells.

-The management of hair and scalp that are excessively greasy is another area in which the advice of a qualified trichologist is often sought.
-Here, guidance on the right type of shampoo for any particular individual, and on its frequency of use, might be particularly relevant.
+The management of hair and scalp that is excessively greasy is another area in which the advice of a qualified trichologist is often sought.
+Guidance on the right type of shampoo, and on its frequency of use, may prove to be particularly relevant.

-Problems with hair texture can be caused by over exposure to heat or strong chemicals, or by many of the other stresses and strains to which we subject our hair.
+Problems with hair texture can be caused by over exposure to heat or strong chemicals, or any number of other stresses and strains to which we subject our hair.